SanchezWarren/Js-Test/README.md

 Code is cleaner and, most important, Vue Class Component is TypeScript friendly ;)

-## Basic Error Catching from the API
+## Basic Error Catching from the Backend
-Right now only thrown erros from the API are catched and printed to the console.
+Right now only thrown erros from the Backend are catched and loged to the console.
-It would be easy to add a module to the State Manager to store the errors and bring information for the to user through nicely design dialogs, aswell as control other behaviors in response.
+It would be easy to add a module to the State Manager to store the errors and control any behavior in response, aswell as bring information to the user through nicely designed dialogs, for example.

 ## About Unit Testing and RxJS
-These are topics I am not related to, but that I would love to learn.
+These are topics that I am not related to (yet), but that I would love to learn about.

 ## Installing
 ```
 npm run install
-nrm run serve
+npm run serve
 ```